Askerswell Neighbourhood Plan

 The referendum was held on Wednesday 21 November 2018 across the Askerswell parish area.

-Hard copies of the Askerswell Neighbourhood Plan (as proposed and amended as a result of the examination)and supporting material can be viewed at South Walks House, Dorchester and Bridport Town Council offices.
+Hard copies of the Askerswell Neighbourhood Plan (as proposed and amended as a result of the examination)and supporting material can be viewed at County Hall, Dorchester and Bridport Town Council offices.

 In addition, Askerswell Neighbourhood Forum intends to ensure copies of these documents are available locally.
 The additional evidence is available available as part of the submission of the Neighbourhood Plan which includes: